 anita [dot] gagnon [at] mcgill [dot] ca

-Anita J. Gagnon is a Professor and Interim Director at the Ingram School of Nursing of McGill University, and a Senior Scientist at the Research Institute of the McGill University Health Centre in Montreal, Quebec, Canada.
+Anita J. Gagnon is a Associate Dean, Faculty of Medicine, and Director, Ingram School of Nursing at McGill University, and a Senior Scientist at the Research Institute of the McGill University Health Centre in Montreal, Quebec, Canada.
 She is a professional nurse with a Master's degree in Public Health (MPH) and a doctoral degree (PhD) in Epidemiology and Biostatistics.
 She is Principal Investigator or Co-Investigator on several grants related to the reproductive health of migrant women and has presented and published in several venues.
 She is currently leading the “Migrant-Friendly Maternity Care in Montreal” project, which examines maternity care sensitivity towards newly-migrant women in four Montreal university hospitals from women and health care providers' perspectives.
 She is also leading three inter-related systematic reviews examining reproductive health challenges and potential solutions.

 Dr. Gagnon has also been involved in other professional activities at the national and international levels, including: Citizenship and Immigration Canada Policy Priority Leader for Family, Children and Youth, and Co-Leader of Reproductive Outcome And Migration (ROAM): An International Research Collaboration.
 Her research interests include the reproductive health of forced migrant women; maternal, child and perinatal health; health services research; public health; epidemiology; and evidence-based practice (both clinical and policy).